Peterlar/animal-game/README.md

 - Javascript

 A couple of warnings was found passing through the official Jshint validator.
 It was solved by adding semicolons.
+Also an undefined function was mentioned in wich i added an eventlistener with the help of the student support.

 - There are 10 functions in this file.